pburauel/acad_webpage/content/authors/admin/_index.md

 ---

 My research interests lie at the intersection of causality and machine learning, with applications in neuroscience.
 In my doctoral dissertation I explore synergies between research on causality in machine learning and economics.
 In spring 2020, I visted Frederick Eberhardt at Caltech --- I will be joining his group as a post-doctoral scholar in 2020.
---> In winter 2018/2019, Uri Shalit hosted me at the Technion in Haifa.